LANGUAGES AND COMMUNICATION PROFILE:

 The Languages and Communication Profile prepares students for university studies in the fields of languages and culture, as well as journalism and communication studies.
 The Profile emphasizes the study of modern languages and cultures within a global context, stressing both the practices of language learning and linguistics as a field of study in its own right.
-Students take courses to learn Spanish, German, Latin, [etc.], as well as strengthening their knowledge of French and English language and literature.
+Students take courses to learn Spanish, German, Latin, [etc] and strengthen their knowledge of French and English language and literature.
 This Profile enables students to make informed choices about their future studies and careers in an increasingly international context.
-The program culminates with a large-scale integrative project that students present to an audience formed of fellow students and teachers for their final Comprehensive Assessment*.
+The program culminates with a large-scale integrative project that students present to an audience formed of fellow students and teachers for their final Comprehensive Assessment.

 The Languages and Communication Profile is designed to prepare students for university studies in the related fields of languages as well as journalism/communication.
 The Profile emphasizes the study of modern languages and cultures within a global context, with a secondary focus on communication, both as a theme stressing the practical utility of languages and as a field of study in its own right.
 By introducing students to the basic study of both fields in an integrated way, with an emphasis on the practical application of these skills, the Profile enables them to make more informed choices about their future studies in the increasingly international context within which they will live and work.

 In the Languages and Communication Profile, the comprehensive assessment takes the form of a public unveiling during which students will present their project to an audience formed of other students, as well as faculty members.